Mr. Chad Knudson, Chairman of the Board

 Richard came to Glendive in 1994 with his wife Janet, and two children, Benjamin and Zachary.
-The Rowes have since added a third child, Sierra to the family who is currently attending middle school.
+The Rowes have since added a third child, Sierra to the family who is currently attending high school.

 Dawson Community College has been a family tradition for Richard.
 He returned to college as a non-traditional student and graduated from DCC in 2007.
 His sons both attended DCC on athletic scholarships and represented the school in golf and basketball.